anthonyrabiaza/anthonyrabiaza.github.io/_posts/2022-01-22-boomi-observability-grafanacloud/2022-01-22-boomi-observability-grafanacloud.markdown.md

 2. The APM Stop shape before the last End, please note that we created a branch here as the Disk shape (Get) might not returned a Document thus an APM Stop shape after the Disk might not be called
 3. The APM Error in the try catch

-The [Boomi APM Connector](https://github.com/anthonyrabiaza/boomiapm){:target="_blank"} will allow the Instrumentation of any Boomi Processes and will provide:

-1. Tracing: 3 steps: Start, Stop or Error
+The [Boomi APM Connector](https://github.com/anthonyrabiaza/boomiapm){:target="_blank"} will allow the Instrumentation of any Boomi Processes and will provide with 3 steps: Start, Stop or Error
-2. Eventing, in Stop or Error steps and event can be sent to Grafana Cloud to inform of the success or failure of the process (including all details: server, time, environment, execution context...)
-3. Custom Metrics: a Boomi Process can send metrics related to business data or systems to Grafana Cloud

 #### Boomi API Processes